adi-7192/Cost-Control-Smart-Model-Router/README.md

 - **🧠 Smart Routing**: Automatically classifies prompts and routes to optimal models
 - **💰 Cost Optimization**: Uses cheaper models for simple tasks, expensive ones only when needed
 - **🔌 Multi-Provider Support**: Works with OpenAI (GPT-4o), Google (Gemini), and more
-- **📊 Real-time Analytics**: Track costs, usage, and routing decisions
+- **📊 Real-time Analytics**: Track costs, usage, and routing decisions via Streamlit dashboard
 - **🎯 Intelligent Classification**: LLM-powered or rule-based prompt analysis
 - **🔄 Auto-Discovery**: Automatically detects and uses best available models
-- **📈 Interactive Dashboard**: Beautiful web UI for testing and monitoring
+- **🎨 Modern UI**: Beautiful Streamlit dashboard with dark theme
 - **🛠️ Extensible**: Easy to add new models and classifiers

 ## 🎯 How It Works